+Many Peer organizations, associations and funders recognize SOS Outreach as a leader in program evaluation.
 In 2008 and again in 2011, RRC Associates from Boulder, Colorado facilitated an in-depth survey of SOS participants.
-Some highlights of impacts include:
+Highlights of impacts include:

-- Participants engage in exercise more frequently.
+- Participants exercise more frequently

-- SOS participants scored higher than their peer group on measures of self-esteem.
+- SOS Participants display a significant increase in hope for the future and scored higher than their peer group on measures of self-esteem

 Positive Academic Impacts on SOS Participants: